schovi/kbc-ui/README.md

  * It has to be pure it means rendered result is dependent only on components `props` and `state`.
 [PureRenderer mixin](https://facebook.github.io/react/docs/pure-render-mixin.html) can be then utilized
  * Component props and state should be [Immutable](http://facebook.github.io/immutable-js/) structures
+ * Define [Prop Types](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) form component.
+It is validated in development runtime and also in build step using [ESlint](http://eslint.org/)
  * Separate component which involves some data fetching to container components holding the fetched state and simple component rendering the data received using `props`.
 [Read more about this pattern](https://medium.com/@learnreact/container-components-c0e67432e005)

 ## HOW TO